When I say scratch, I mean scratch. I made the dough, sauce and ricotta cheese for this pizza. But each component is

 - 1 teaspoon salt

-1. Heat the olive oil in a frying pan and cook the garlic for one minute.
+1. Heat the olive oil in a saucepan or large frying pan and cook the garlic for one minute.

 2. Add the remaining ingredients and cook for about 10 minutes, mashing the tomatoes with the back of your utensil as you stir.

 3. Once the consistency is thickened, remove from heat.
 If your contains a lot of tomato peel (as mine did when I made this batch), purée it with an immersion blender (or a standard blender) if you prefer.

 4. Use immediately or store in the refrigerator for about a week.
 You can also freeze this sauce.